Bronze medallion training (Surf Life Saving Australia)

 Becoming a volunteer member of Surf Life Saving Australia is a great way to give back to the community, make new friends and keep fit and healthy.

-In order to commence training for the Bronze Medallion you must be able to complete an unaided swim of 400m in 9 minutes or less (goggles and masks permitted) in a swimming pool of not less than 25m or over a measured open water course.
+Also, in order to commence training for the Bronze Medallion you must be able to complete an unaided swim of 400m in 9 minutes or less in a swimming pool of not less than 25m.

-Linda – Head Coach at GoodSwim is a long-term Surf Lifesaver with almost 10 years’ experience patrolling the beach.
+Linda – Head Coach at GoodSwim is a long-term Surf Lifesaver with over 14 years’ experience patrolling the beach.
 In addition to that, Linda is a AustSwim qualified swim coach and can help you:

-Call or email today and discuss your training needs and help you on your path to being an iconic Australian Surf Life saver.
+Call or email today and discuss your training needs.

 Becoming a volunteer member of Surf Life Saving Australia is a great way to give back to the community, make new friends and keep fit and healthy.

-In order to commence training for the Bronze Medallion you must be able to complete an unaided swim of 400m in 9 minutes or less (goggles and masks permitted) in a swimming pool of not less than 25m or over a measured open water course.
+Also, in order to commence training for the Bronze Medallion you must be able to complete an unaided swim of 400m in 9 minutes or less in a swimming pool of not less than 25m.

-Linda – Head Coach at GoodSwim is a long-term Surf Lifesaver with almost 10 years’ experience patrolling the beach.
+Linda – Head Coach at GoodSwim is a long-term Surf Lifesaver with over 14 years’ experience patrolling the beach.
 In addition to that, Linda is a AustSwim qualified swim coach and can help you:

 - Help overcome fears of open water